-Join the Wood County Master Gardener Association for their second ‘Garden and Coffee Talks’ event taking place at the Nekoosa Library.
-This discussion will focus on Community Gardens, Composting, and any other garden related topics that may arise.
+Join the Wood County Master Gardener Association for their 4th ‘Garden and Coffee Talks’ event taking place at the Pittsville Library.
+This discussion will focus on Insects, bugs, invasive pest, and other critters of the garden world.
 This will be a casual open group discussion in a round table setting where guests can actively participate in the group and take part in the sharing of knowledge.
 Coffee, tea, and light snacks will be provided.
 FREE EVENT

 The Master Gardener Program in Wood County started in 1997.
 Over 443 people have been trained since that time, and there are currently 60 certified Master Gardener Volunteers (MGVs) for 2018.
 The UW-Extension Educator facilitating the MG Program is Horticulture Educator Jeremy Erickson.

 Volunteer Service in 2017

 |Adult Education||356 hours|

 Since 2000: 113,990 hours at a value of over $2,116,933

 * using the current estimated dollar value of volunteer time in Wisconsin of $23.06 per hour, from Independent Sector.
 Cumulative value based on previous annual estimates.